Council of Saint-Félix

-The Council of Saint-Félix, a landmark in the organisation of the Cathars, was held at Saint-Felix-de-Caraman, now called Saint-Félix-Lauragais, in 1167.
-The senior figure, who apparently presided and gave the consolamentum to the assembled Cathar bishops (some newly appointed), was papa Nicetas, Bogomil bishop of Constantinople.

-The acts of the council are known from a printed text published by Guillaume Besse in the 17th century, a copy he made of a now-lost 1223 copy that he possessed.
-The genuineness of this document has been doubted.
-The copy seen by Besse had been made in 1223 by Pierre Poulhan, who was (at that date or soon after) Cathar bishop of Carcassonne.
+The Council of Saint-Félix was an alleged council of the Cathars held at Saint-Felix-de-Caraman, now called Saint-Félix-Lauragais, in 1167.
+The senior figure, who was claimed to have presided and gave the consolamentum to the assembled Cathar bishops, was papa Nicetas, Bogomil bishop of Constantinople.
+Contemporaneous records of the council have not survived, and are only known from a text published by Guillaume Besse in the 17th century from a copy he claimed to have made of a now-lost 1223 text.
+The historical accuracy of the document, and the notion of an organized movement of Cathars in general, has become controversial in modern scholarship on Catharism.

 According to Besse's text, the following Cathar bishops were recognised by the council and consoled by Nicetas: